fossasia/eventyay-tickets/_sources/user/glossary.rst.txt

 Glossary
 ========

-This page gives definitions of domain-specific terms that we use a lot inside pretix and that might be used slightly differently elsewhere, as well as their official translations to other languages.
+This page gives definitions of domain-specific terms that we use a lot inside eventyay and that might be used slightly differently elsewhere, as well as their official translations to other languages.
 In some cases, things have a different name internally, which is noted with a |:wrench:| symbol.
-If you only use pretix, you'll never see these, but if you're going to develop around pretix, for example connect to pretix through our API, you need to know these as well.
+If you only use eventyay, you'll never see these, but if you're going to develop around eventyay, for example connect to eventyay through our API, you need to know these as well.